User Guide

 Configuration

-To configure it, simply add the following field in the configuration file:
+To configure it, enable the git source in the configuration file:

 git: